 The logo for desktop or large devices.
 Clicking on the Desktop logo form field will open up the tiny image uploader.
 You can use this uploader to upload and edit your logo image.
 My logos are 133 by 100 pixels.

-The default image that you want to be shared to social media sites when your post does not have an enclosure image.
-Clicking on this field will open up the tiny image uploader.
-This image should be much larger than your site logo and is recommended to be 900x900 or 1200x1200.
+The default image that you want to share to social media sites when your post does not have an enclosure image.
+Clicking on this field will open the tiny image uploader.
+This image should be much larger than your site logo and is recommended to be 900x900 or 1200x1200. - Mobile Logo Width

 Used if you want to nudge the horizontal placement of the mobile logo.
 Enter a value in pixels.